 NFEC Solar Update

 Column By: Lisa Dailey

 When NFEC installed the 4-kW solar unit at the headquarters building in March of 2017 my main question was how many kWh’s per month would the unit generate?
 NFEC’s office services team often speaks with members who are thinking about installing solar energy and this information could possibly help them answer questions that arise.
 Some consumers are under the assumption that if they installed a solar unit at their home that their bill would be drastically reduced or in some instances go away.
 Since April of 2017, we have been tracking the productivity of the solar unit at our headquarters building and the results are very interesting.
-These results are provided in the chart (list location of chart).
+These results are provided in the accompanying chart.